 The most popular origin story is that a Chinese mandarin gave Grey the black tea-bergamot infusion after he saved his son during a diplomatic mission to China.
 However, this is also the most far-fetched story.
 Most tellingly, there’s no evidence that Grey ever went to China in the first place!

 An alternative story comes from two London companies—Twinings and Jacksons of Piccadilly—that both lay claim to the creation of Earl Grey blend in 1836.
 Both allege that the prime minister personally requested a tea recipe that would offset the bitterness of his estate’s water supply.
-Back in the 1800s, it was not uncommon for drinking water to contain high levels of limescale at the time
+Back in the 1800s, it was not uncommon for drinking water to contain high levels of limescale.

 Then, there is the third origin story, which ties in closely with the history of The Tea Centre’s East India Earl Grey.